kristinemlarson/gnssrefl/tests/use_cases/use_pmtl.md

 <img src="https://webapp.geod.nrcan.gc.ca/cacs/PMTL_MONU.jpg" width="500"/>
 </p>

-To the best of our knowledge, we are now longer allowed access to the high-rate data streams needed to do reflectometry at this site.
-NRCAN has stated that they are working to allow access to these data.
-If you would like to make further inquiries, please contact NRCAN.
+To the best of our knowledge, no one is allowed access to the high-rate data streams needed to do reflectometry at this site.
+Please contact NRCAN for further information.

 **Station Name:**  pmtl